 Thursday, August 24, 2023

-Beef and Red Wine Stew - in the slow cooker - oh my!
+Beef and Red Wine Stew, in the slow cooker - oh my!

 Today I present to you one of the most delicious Beef Stews I've ever made, and I've made a lot of them.
 I've been working on a stew that has all the essential elements of the beef falling off the fork, perfectly balanced flavours, and with a rich, red wine and mushroom gravy.
 However, I wanted a stew that would also be perfect as a filling for Beef Pies, which we love.
-The filling in a Beef Pie needs to have a tanginess to its flavour, and this is where the Worcestershire Sauce's umami properties make a big difference to this beef dish.
+The meat filling in a Beef Pie needs to have a tanginess to its flavour, and this is where the Worcestershire Sauce's umami properties make a big difference to this beef dish.

 So, whilst the ingredients of this stew aren't dissimilar to those of my